mtlynch/mediagoblin/docs/source/devel/originaldesigndecisions.rst

     .. figure:: ../_static/goblin.png
        :alt: Cute goblin with a beret.

-       *Figure 1: Cute goblin with a beret.  llustrated by Chris Webber*
+       *Figure 1: Cute goblin with a beret.
+Illustrated by Chris Webber*

     .. figure:: ../_static/snugglygoblin.png